butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 # Update Log:
+## 1.19.1
+* add bending to knee for cc3 model, to fix ik issue.

 ## 1.19.0
 * Support Genesis 9 for diff daz importer